-The site of the NAS South Weymouth was originally surveyed for use as a municipal airport beginning in 1938.
-At more than 1,200 acres, the area was almost completely undeveloped when the Navy acquired it two years later.
-Construction began in September of 1941 and totaled about $6 million, making it the largest wartime construction project completed on the south shore.
+The site of NAS South Weymouth was originally surveyed for use as a municipal airport in 1938.
+At more than 1,200 acres, it was almost completely undeveloped when the Navy acquired the land two years later.
+Construction began in September 1941 and totaled about $6 million, making it the largest wartime construction project completed on the South Shore.
 The base was formally commissioned on March 1, 1942.

 World War II

 During World War II, the base’s primary mission was to patrol the Atlantic Coast and protect Allied convoys by spotting enemy submarines.
 Its main facilities consisted of two massive aviation hangers.
 The first hanger, known as LTA Hanger 1 or the "big hanger,” was made of steel and shaped like a giant Quonset hut.
-It was the second largest aviation hanger in the world (covering eight acres in area) and the largest of its type with no central support.
-The second hanger, known as LTA Hangar 2, was made from timber – the more common World War II standardized construction, employed to conserve rationed metals.
-Other on-site facilities included a 2,000-ft diameter landing mat, a 4,500-ft cinder-surfaced turf runway, and six mooring circles.
+It was the second largest aviation hanger in the world, covering eight acres in area, and the largest of its type with no central support.
+The second hanger, known as LTA Hangar 2, was made from timber – the more common construction material of World War II, which helped conserve rationed metals.
+Other on-site facilities included a 2,000-foot diameter landing mat, a 4,500-foot cinder-surfaced turf runway, and six mooring circles.

-Throughout the war, the NAS South Weymouth served as home base for the Airship Patrol Squadron ZP-11.
-The squadron operated up to 12 K-class blimps, which were employed on patrols and convoy-escort missions in and around the Massachusetts Bay and the Gulf of Maine.
-In addition to ZP-11, the NAS South Weymouth hosted wartime detachments of the Airship Patrol Squadron ZP-12 based at NAS Lakehurst, New Jersey and the Airship Utility Squadron ZJ-1 based at Meacham Field in Key West, Florida.
-The ZJ-1's South Weymouth detachment flew K- and G-class blimps in support of research conducted by the Massachusetts Institute of Technology (MIT) and further helped recover test torpedoes for the Navy’s base in Newport, Rhode Island.
+Throughout the war, NAS South Weymouth served as home base for Airship Patrol Squadron ZP-11.
+This squadron operated 12 K-class blimps, which were used for patrols and convoy-escort missions in and around the Massachusetts Bay and the Gulf of Maine.
+In addition to ZP-11, NAS South Weymouth hosted wartime detachments of Airship Patrol Squadron ZP-12, based out of NAS Lakehurst in New Jersey, and Airship Utility Squadron ZJ-1, based out of Meacham Field in Key West, Florida.
+ZJ-1's NSA South Weymouth detachment flew K- and G-class blimps in support of research conducted by the Massachusetts Institute of Technology (MIT) and further helped recover test torpedoes for the Navy’s base in Newport, Rhode Island

-In 1944, the NAS South Weymouth was the starting point for the first transatlantic crossings of non-rigid airships.
-Two Navy K-ships from the Blimp Squadron ZP-14 left South Weymouth on May 28, 1944 and landed about 16 hours later in Argentina, Newfoundland Canada.
+In 1944, NAS South Weymouth was the starting point for the first transatlantic crossings of non-rigid airships.
+Two Navy K-ships from Blimp Squadron ZP-14 left South Weymouth on May 28, 1944 and landed about 16 hours later in Argentina, Newfoundland, Canada.
 The two airships then flew approximately 22 hours to Lagens Field on the island of Terceira in the Azores archipelago.
 The last leg of the flight was about 20 hours and ended at Port Lyautey, French Morocco, now Kenitra, Morocco.
-Four additional K-ships followed on June 11 and 27, respectively.
+Four additional K-ships followed on June 11th and 27th, respectively.
 These six airships were used for nighttime anti-submarine warfare operations, employing magnetic-anomaly detection to locate U-boats in the relatively shallow waters around the Straits of Gibraltar.
-Later, the ZP-14’s K-ships conducted mine spotting and mine sweeping operations in key Mediterranean ports and various escort missions including that of the Allied convoy carrying President Franklin D. Roosevelt and Prime Minister Winston Churchill to the Yalta Conference in early 1945.
+Later, ZP-14’s K-ships conducted mine spotting and mine sweeping operations in key Mediterranean ports and various escort missions, including that of the Allied convoy carrying President Franklin D. Roosevelt and Prime Minister Winston Churchill to the Yalta Conference in early 1945.